Israeli opposition party leaders push for ground invasion of Lebanon

 Following the killing of Hezbollah leader Hassan Nasrallah on Friday, members of Israel’s Opposition parties are encouraging a ground invasion of Lebanon to secure the border with Israel and to ensure the safe return of evacuees to their homes in the north.

-During a visit to kibbutz Kfar Giladi on the border with Lebanon, Democrats Party chairman Yair Golan said Israel should take control of the Lebanese village opposite so residents of the community “would not be in the line of fire.”
+During a visit to kibbutz Kfar Giladi on the border with Lebanon, Democrats Party chairman Yair Golan said Israel should take control of the adjacent Lebanese village so residents of the community “would not be in the line of fire.”

 Golan said in an interview that evacuees will “not be able to return to their homes if the terrorists are so close.”